con-tango/speech_bot/README.md

 Initiate engine by pyttsx3.
 Set voice and speech rate.
 Define text_to_file function there.
 Outputs will be saved in data/ folder.
 Create bot.py script.
 Input your bot’s token there (not explicitly).
 Define help_handler and reply functions.
 Run “python bot.py” command in venv.
-Go to your bot, input any text and enjoy its audio version.
+Go to your bot in Telegram, input any text and enjoy its audio version.
 :)